-- Transformers: Dark of the Moon: They assist NEST in fighting the Decepticons alongside with the Jordanians.
+- Transformers: Revenge of the Fallen: They assist NEST in fighting the Decepticons alongside with the Jordanians.

 - In Homefront: The Voice of Freedom, a tie-in novel for Homefront, Egypt is said to be part of the Arab Holy Alliance fighting against the Iranians in the Middle East.